-January 16, 2017 ☼ Word of the Day
+January 16, 2017 ☞ Word of the day

 Sloshball is kickball with beer.
 A keg is used in place of second base.
 When runners reach second base, they must finish a cup of beer before moving on to third.
 However, there is no force out at third base, so an unlimited number of people can be on second base drinking beer.
 Urban Dictionary

-But even shots misses the mark.
+But even “shots” misses the mark by a hair.

 It’s solitaire.
 No score kept, no nomenclature, no rules.
-There is merely one object.
-To bring the booze to its target.
+Game play proceeds in isolation, even if there are other people around.
+There is one object.
+Bring the projectile to its target.
 To hit the bullseye.
 To plunge a dart of poison deep into the eye of the beast, and to draw blood.